Advancing understanding of the voice through interdisciplinary research & education

-The Mission of The Voice Foundation is to enhance knowledge, care and training of the voice through educational programs and publications for voice care professionals, the public and professional voice users, and through supporting and funding research.
+The Mission of The Voice Foundation is to enhance knowledge, care and training of the voice through educational programs; to publish material for voice care professionals, the public and professional voice users; and to support and fund voice research.

 - 1969 Formation of The Voice Foundation by Wilbur James Gould, MD in New York City